KG7QIN/WDSC-HVAC-Control-Plugin/README.md

 I have moved it here so that it can be with the other code/projects I have on Github.

+Note:  Currently does not work on UI7.

+**Issues**:  Please check the existing issues before submitting a new one-- duplicate issues will be closed without comment.
+This plugin does not work on UI7 at this time.

+**Pull requests**:  Please submit all PRs against the develop branch.
+Include both a description and any instructions on what features you added/fixed in your PR.

 -------

 _Current version: 1.2 - 03 October 2013_